scipy/scipy/doc/source/dev/roadmap-detailed.rst

 *Spline fitting*: we need spline fitting routines with better user control.
 This includes

     - user-selectable alternatives for the smoothing criteria (manual, cross-validation etc); gh-16653 makes a start in this direction;

-- several strategies for knot placement, both manual and automatic (using algorithms by Dierckx, de Boor, etc).
+    - several strategies for knot placement, both manual and automatic (using algorithms by Dierckx, de Boor, possibly other).

 Once we have a reasonably feature complete set, we can start taking a long look at the future of the venerable FITPACK Fortran library, which currently is the